10th June, 2020

 The beautiful Rhone is an autumnal dream, boasting sunlit days, magical vistas, and plenty of enjoyable weather to make the most of - without the intensity of the summer sun.
 Provence is also ripe with opportunities in the autumn months, with vineyards going into production and fruit being harvested ready to press.
 If you’re a wine lover, then a Rhone river cruise in October gives you a chance to see the process in action - and enjoy a glass or two while you’re at it.

 In the run up to the end of the year, most people have one thing on their mind - Christmas.
 Fortunately, if you’re a fan of the festive season then there’s plenty to get you excited within European river cruise hotspots.
 The historic cities along the Rhine make for perfect festive hotspots, with gingerbread in the air and the sound of carol singers taking over the cobbled streets.
 Plus, the magic of the Black Forest in winter is a sight to behold.

 Feeling inspired?
-Take a look at our collection of river cruises for 2021 and start exploring all that Europe’s waterways have to offer.
+Take a look at our collection of river cruises and start exploring all that Europe’s waterways have to offer.
 Whenever you choose to travel, there’s always something magical to explore.